 By Clifford Irving.
 The blurb from the Baltimore Sun calls it a "fascinatingly sordid story," while also referring to "elements to satisfy any true crime fan" such as "parricide [and] incest" -- like, fine, don't put lipstick on the pig, but the verb "to satisfy" is about as appropriate as the title, which is to say: not.
 Not appropriate.
 And then there's the "sexy ex-stripper-turned-private-investigator" promised by the jacket copy.
 A couple of the "shocking photos!" are in fact bracing, and there's one of a guy flipping off a witness?
 LOTS going on here.

 This paperback has edge- and cornerwear, a cracked spine, and page toning, and the front hinge is a little "vague."
+Book was evidently used as a coaster at one point.
 Pages, content aside, are clean and firmly attached; book sits pretty straight.